-How to Get Ink Stains Out of Clothes, After Drying or Fresh
+How to Get Pen Ink Stains Out of Clothes — 4 Easy Steps

 Removing pen, ballpoint or felt-tip ink stains from material like canvas and cotton is possible even after drying.
-With hand sanitizer and fabric treatment, you can remove stubborn stains.
+With hand sanitizer and fabric treatment, you can remove pen ink from clothes — no matter how stubborn the stain.

 More from Clorox experts